-One postdoc and one PhD position are available at the Centre for Biomedical Image Analysis (CBIA), which is a research division of the Faculty of Informatics of Masaryk University, Brno, Czech Republic.
+One PhD position is available at the Centre for Biomedical Image Analysis (CBIA), which is a research division of the Faculty of Informatics of Masaryk University, Brno, Czech Republic.
 Brno is the second largest Czech city with a rich history, splendid surroundings, several universities, and multiple scientific parks.
 It ranks high in quality of life and belongs to the best student cities.
 Masaryk University is the largest university in Brno, with about 30,000 students, and the second largest in the Czech Republic.
 Faculty of Informatics is the oldest and leading academic centre for education and research in computer science in the Czech Republic, with about 2,000 students.

 The candidate is encouraged to work in one of the above-mentioned areas and collaborate with researchers of a different background.
 Especially involvement in one of the following topics is welcome: